Berken-demirel/SWD_Detect/Human/ReadMe.md

 [Temple University Hospital All Datasets URL](https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml)

-Before running the scripts, please check the [requirements.txt](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/requirements.txt).
+### Before running the scripts, please check the [requirements.txt](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/requirements.txt).

+## Running Scripts
+### If one completed initial setup, the [main.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/main.py) can be directly run to see the evaluation results in the paper.
+Whole workflow is embedded into [main.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/main.py) so one do not have to deal with individual functions/scripts.
+Time consuming steps are commented out so that one can just run the [main.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/main.py) to get results.
+However, if one is interested in initial steps that we followed, please feel free to uncomment the codes inside the  [main.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/main.py).